galaxyproject/galaxy-hub/src/blog/2017-11-galaxy-docker-17.09/index.md

 Galaxy Docker 17.09 is now available as `bruening/galaxy-stable:17.09` or `quay.io/bruening/galaxy:17.09`!

-As usual it include the Galaxy release from last week with many, many new [feature and bug-fixes][1].
+As usual it includes the Galaxy release from last week with many, many new [feature and bug-fixes][1].
 In addition we added the following to the latest release:

    - much improved documentation about using Galaxy Docker and an external cluster (@rhpvorderman)